HewlettPackard/python-hpOneView/README.md

 This library provides a pure Python interface to the HPE OneView REST APIs.

-HP OneView is a fresh approach to converged infrastructure management, inspired by the way you expect to work, with a single integrated view of your IT infrastructure.
+HPE OneView is a fresh approach to converged infrastructure management, inspired by the way you expect to work, with a single integrated view of your IT infrastructure.

-The HP OneView Python library depends on the [Python-Future](http://python-future.org/index.htm)  library to provide Python 2/3 compatibility.
+The HPE OneView Python library depends on the [Python-Future](http://python-future.org/index.htm)  library to provide Python 2/3 compatibility.
 This will be installed automatically if you use the installation methods described below.